 It would also be a mistake to assume that as a litigant in person, the court may (or is likely to) be more sympathetic and/or more generous when determining your claim.
 This is most unlikely to be the case.

 Unfortunately, there are few alternative options to instructing a solicitor or acting alone.
 However, you might wish to consider contacting a Citizens Advice Bureau for advice and assistance or, possibly, a local law centre that undertakes pro-bono work.

 Professional negligence claims are inherently complicated and while this does not present an insurmountable hurdle to acting in person, you should carefully consider a range of factors before resolving to do so.

 If you do decide to instruct a solicitor, you will no doubt wish to retain the best that you can.
-To assist you in identifying who this might be, we have produced a related guide: Professional Negligence Solicitors – How to find the best.
+To assist you in identifying who this might be, we have produced a related guide: How to find the Best Professional Negligence Solicitors.
 In this guide we set out seven key features that you should look out for as part of any search.

 Further legal assistance

 As professional negligence solicitors we act for clients nationwide, to resolve claims against a wide range of professionals.

 If you would like to arrange an initial consultation with us, free of charge or commitment, please do not hesitate to contact us on 0800 195 4983 or by email at firstname.lastname@example.org.

 At PNC Legal there is much more than just the fact that we specialise exclusively in resolving claims for professional negligence that sets us apart from most other solicitors.